Forest gate community school 3

 Outside the classroom

-We feel it is vital for our all our students to enjoy a full and rounded education and this means encouraging them to take part in the many clubs and extra-curricular opportunities on offer to explore and develop their talents.
+We feel it is vital for all our students to enjoy a full and rounded education and this means encouraging them to take part in the many clubs and extracurricular opportunities on offer to explore and develop their talents.
 For example, talented musicians are able to have additional music lessons and take part in our concerts, performing in bands or one of the many other groups that practice regularly and perform together in school.
 The drama department offers many opportunities for both writing and performing in plays and musicals and our able sportsmen can compete in a whole range of sports.

 We have strong links with a number of universities and as we encourage our more able students to aspire to attending university, we reinforce this by taking them on university day trips so that they can experience university life for themselves.